 Prior to the new owners taking over the estate in 2012, the wine was aged in up to 50% new, French oak barrels for between 12 to 18 months before bottling.

 Production of Chateau Calon Segur is on average, close to 20,000 cases of wine per year.
 There is a second wine, which was previously named Marquis de Calon.
-The second wine is now sold under the name of Le Marquis de Calon Segur.
+Since the 2012 vintage, the second wine is sold under the name of Le Marquis de Calon Segur.

-There is also a third wine, which is sold under 2 names, La Chapelle de Calon, and St. Estephe de Calon Segur, which is produced from vines that for the most part comes from their specific plot with more limestone in the soil.
+There is also a third wine, which was previously sold under 2 names, La Chapelle de Calon, and St. Estephe de Calon Segur.
+Today, the third wine is now marketed as C de Calon Segur.
+The vines used for C de Calon Segur for the most part are from specific parcels with a higher percentage of limestone in the soil and young vines.

 Style and Character of Calon Segur Wine

-The style of Calon Segur wine until the new owners took over were masculine, sturdy, tannic, structured and traditional in its textures with a lean to a brawny of St. Estephe wine that often took more than decade or two, or longer to become civilized.
+The style of Calon Segur wine until the new owners took over was masculine, sturdy, tannic, structured, and traditional in its textures with a lean toward a brawny style of St. Estephe wine that often took more than a decade or two, or longer to become civilized.

 Starting with the 2014 vintage, the wines have taken on a new style.
-Under the direction of Laurent Dufau, the wines of Calon Segur and Capbern Gasqueton are softer, lusher, riper, more forward and refined in their approach with a better purity of fruit that in my view, are dramatically better.
+Under the direction of Laurent Dufau, the wines of Calon Segur and Capbern Gasqueton are softer, lusher, riper, more forward, and refined in their approach with a better purity of fruit that in my view, is dramatically better.

 When to Drink Chateau Calon Segur, Anticipated Maturity, Decanting Time